 This is a comparison of the Way Huge Supa-Puss with the MXR Carbon Copy Deluxe.
 Find out more about the sound of these analog delay pedals.
 You will get to know different settings, slow modulation, with vibrato and how they both might sound in the mix.

+Besides spectacular delays every analog delay produces white noise.
+Generally, one can say that the proportion of white noise increases in dependency of the delay time.
 To some this unintended noise represent an important part of an analog character, others prefer digital delays to produce a signal that is more clear.
 Continue reading “Are there analog delays without white noise?”

 First of all, a chorus creates an exact copy of the signal.
 Subsequently one of these signals is, similar to a delay, reproduced delayed.
 But the delays of the sound are so short that they are not perceived as delays.
 They only last 2 up to 70 ms. Continue reading “Modulation pedals”